Sensory User's Manual

 For some people, this gives them a complete and memorable picture

 of the individual wine.
-A large "cocktail party" tasting event, where
+A large informal "cocktail party" tasting event, where

-one glass, carried from table to table, is used to sample many wines,
+one glass is carried from table to table and used to sample many wines,

 dictates this manner of tasting.

-at "sit-down" wine tastings with "flights" of two or more wines.
+at formal "sit-down" wine tastings with "flights" of two or more wines, each in a separate glass.
 In

-this situation, it's possible to smell and evaluate all of the wines,
+this situation, it's possible to smell and evaluate the aromas of all of the samples

 before tasting any of them.
 Proceed through once, smelling each in

-order, then return to those that left the weakest impression for a
+order, then return to those that left the weakest or least distinctive impression for a

 aromas, from "weak" to "strong" to "defective" to set the order of